Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 5. Add the Pump

 Connect the relay and pump using an external power supply.
+Verify that the pump turns on only when commanded.

 6. Observe System Behavior